EDMdesigner/EDMdesigner-API-Doc/README.md

   - description {String} Description of the template

 or it can be an error object:
   - err Description of the error {String} or an error code {Number}.

 ___

+##Headers & footers
+You can upload headers and footers which your users will be able to use.
+A header will appear on the top of their templates and the footer will appear on the bottom.
+The users won’t be able to edit these two elements or remove them.
+If you upload any header and/or footer, then the affected users have to use one.
+If you want to have a group of user who don’t have to use any kind of header and/or footer, then do not upload header and/or footer to all of your user ([general upload]()) or upload the group an empty header and/or footer.
+This way they can choose the empty one and then there will be no header and/or footer on their templates.
+You can upload different kind of headers and/or footers.
+If you do so than the affected users will be able to choose which header they want to use, but they still have to use one of them.
+A newly created template will get the first uploaded header and/or footer which affected the user who created the template.
+(The header and/or footer priority is the following: user’s personal headers and/or footers <  user’s group’s headers and/or footers < general headers and/or footers)

+### Structure
+The representing object fore header or footer should have the following properties:
+  - document {Object} /REQUIRED/
+    - root /REQUIRED/
+    - generalSettings
+  - id {String} /REQUIRED/
+  - title {Object} it should contains language code - title string pairs.
+For example: 'en': 'Green-white header'.
+The title will appear on the dropdown list.
+  - placeholders {Object}

+___

+### Localization

+___

+### Upload Headers
+Upload a list of headers which __all of your users__ will be able to use.
+Please note that every upload will overwrite the previews uploads!
+If you want to know what a header is good for, please read the [headers & footers](#headers--footers) part of the documentation!

+#####Type
+  + POST

+#####Route
+  + //api.edmdesigner.com/json/general/uploadHeaders

+#### Parameters (you should post):
+   * headers {Array} The list of headers which all of your users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a header object should look like, pls read [this](#headers--footers) part of the documentation.

+####Answer:
+An object with two arrays:
+  - success {Array} The list of the headers which were successfully saved
+  - failed {Array} The list of the object:
+    - header {Object} The header which is not valid therefore it was not saved
+    - error {String} The reason why the header is not valid

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

+___

+### Upload Footers
+Upload a list of footers which __all of your users__ will be able to use.
+Please note that every upload will overwrite the previews uploads!
+If you want to know what a footer is good for, please read the [headers & footers](#headers--footers) part of the documentation!

+#####Type
+  + POST

+#####Route
+  + //api.edmdesigner.com/json/general/uploadFooters

+#### Parameters (you should post):
+   * footers {Array} The list of footers which all of your users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a footer object should look like, pls read [this](#headers--footers) part of the documentation.

+####Answer:
+An object with two arrays:
+  - success {Array} The list of the footers which were successfully saved
+  - failed {Array} The list of the object:
+    - footer {Object} The footer which is not valid therefore it was not saved
+    - error {String} The reason why the footer is not valid

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

+___